Computer terminal

 The function of a terminal is typically confined to transcription and input of data; a device with significant local, programmable data-processing capability may be called a "smart terminal" or fat client.
 A terminal that depends on the host computer for its processing power is called a "dumb terminal" or a thin client.
-A personal computer can run terminal emulator software that replicates functions of a real-world terminal, sometimes allowing concurrent use of local programs and access to a distant terminal host system, either over a direct serial connection or over a network using, e.g., SSH.
+In the era of serial (RS-232) terminals there was a conflicting usage of the term "smart terminal" as a dumb terminal with no user-accessible local computing power but a particularly rich set of control codes for manipulating the display; this conflict was not resolved before hardware serial terminals became obsolete.

+The use of terminals decreased over time as computing shifted from command line interface (CLI) to graphical user interface (GUI) and from time-sharing on large computers to personal computers and handheld devices.
+Today, users generally interact with a server over high-speed networks using a Web browser and other network-enabled GUI applications.
+Today, a terminal emulator application provides the capabilities of a physical terminal – allowing interaction with the operating system shell and other CLI applications.

 History

 The console of Konrad Zuse's Z3 had a keyboard in 1941, as did the Z4 in 1942–1945.
-But these consoles could only be used to enter numeric inputs and were thus analogous to those of calculating machines; programs, commands, and other data were entered via paper tape.
+However, these consoles could only be used to enter numeric inputs and were thus analogous to those of calculating machines; programs, commands, and other data were entered via paper tape.
 Both machines had a row of display lamps for results.

-In 1955, the Whirlwind Mark I computer was the first computer equipped with a keyboard-printer combination with which to support direct input of data and commands and output of results.
-The device was a Friden Flexowriter, which would continue to serve this purpose on many other early computers well into the 1960s.
+In 1956, the Whirlwind Mark I computer became the first computer equipped with a keyboard-printer combination with which to support direct input of data and commands and output of results.
+That device was a Friden Flexowriter, which would continue to serve this purpose on many other early computers well into the 1960s.

+Categories

 Hard-copy terminals

-Early user terminals connected to computers were, like the Flexowriter, electromechanical teleprinters/teletypewriters (TeleTYpewriter, TTY), such as the Teletype Model 33, originally used for telegraphy; early Teletypes were typically configured as Keyboard Send-Receive (KSR) or Automatic Send-Receive (ASR), the latter including a paper tape reader and punch.
-This led to the use of the current loop interface that was already used in telegraphy, as well as a thriving market in surplus machines for computer use.
+Early user terminals connected to computers were, like the Flexowriter, electromechanical teleprinters/teletypewriters (TeleTYpewriter, TTY), such as the Teletype Model 33, originally used for telegraphy; early Teletypes were typically configured as Keyboard Send-Receive (KSR) or Automatic Send-Receive (ASR).
+Some terminals, such as the ASR Teletype models, included a paper tape reader and punch which could record output such as a program listing.
+The data on the tape could be re-entered into the computer using the tape reader on the teletype, or printed to paper.
+Teletypes used the current loop interface that was already used in telegraphy.
+A less expensive Read Only (RO) configuration was available for the Teletype.